apigee/apigee-ios-sdk/README.md

 Building From Source
 --------------------
-To build from source, issue this command from the top-level directory of your repository:
+To build from source, issue this command from the /source directory of your repository:

 <pre>
-	./source/Scripts/framework.sh
+	./Scripts/framework.sh
 </pre>